Kids at the Dance

 We get to notice ourselves in it and practice bringing in more love and more patience and more kindness and more forgiveness.
 Which is why kids are a gift at ecstatic dance.

-Please bring yours sometime - your own child or your grandchild or niece or nephew or neighbor or special friend.
+Please bring your favorite young person sometime - your own child or your grandchild or niece or nephew or neighbor or special friend.
 Everyone can dance!

 In case you are reading all of this and wondering: